Bird Requiem

 Emergency blanket and paint / 24 x 48” — 2023

+This “Rail Fence” quilt pattern is the first of a series started in Halifax, Nova Scotia (where the number of homeless people doubled in 2021), as the initial phase of a larger community project.
 The first prototype was offered for the auction of the local Organization Wonder’neath Art Society, which shared the profit with Shelter Nova Scotia.

 Acknowledgment: The production of this project is supported by the Canada Council for the Arts.